When it comes to music, Marquis Hill is the best of the proverbial best.

 “My primary goal is to soundly elevate the minds and spirits of people, through my participation in this art,” Hill said.
 “I try to sincerely spread authentic love and strategic positivity as much as is possible —and, particularly, during times when it’s most needed.”

 Hill noted that his music and work ethic are inspired and driven by the experiences of daily life.

 “In a half-lovely, half-tragic world, genuine person-to-person connection is my life blood,” he reflected.
 “As an artist, I have an obligation to serve and really lift people up.
 I take this responsibility very seriously.
 It’s a call and a blessing to do so.”

-Hill earned his B.S. from NIU in 2009 and has gone on to teach dozens of master classes nationally and internationally at institutions like Miami University, North Texas University, University of Chicago, University of Amsterdam, to name just a handful.
+Hill earned a bachelor of music in music education and jazz performance from NIU in 2009 and has gone on to teach dozens of master classes nationally and internationally at institutions like Miami University, North Texas University, University of Chicago, University of Amsterdam, to name just a handful.
 A Huskie at heart, Hill frequently returns to NIU to teach young musicians, including leading “Combo Camp” for years.